GSejas/FPU_SiRPA/RTL/FPSENCOS/v2/readme.txt

-Modifiend version created by Jorge Sequeira
+Modifiend version created by Jorge Sequeira.
+The top module here is inside Cordic_Arch3.v